 They meet 4 times a year to develop strategy and monitor performance.

 Hugh is a Specialist Registrar in Adult & Older Adult Psychiatry working in East London.
-He is a founder member of the Royal College of Psychiatrists working group on mental health of refugees and asylum seekers and a trustee of Medact.
+He is a founder member of the Royal College of Psychiatrists working group on mental health of refugees and asylum seekers and former trustee of Medact.
 He has been visiting detention centres and writing medico-legal reports since 2010.

 Christine has worked in health policy and advocacy in the voluntary and statutory sectors.
 She has researched and written widely on health and social policy, in particular on user involvement, rights and developing rights based health care standards.
 Before retiring, she was a research associate at London Metropolitan University.

 Emma is a lawyer at Liberty.
 She specialises in inquests, military abuses and representing women who have suffered male sexual violence.
 She has also acted for a number of detainees in immigration detention, including FGP, a detainee who was handcuffed while receiving outside medical treatment in hospital, and a female victim of sexual violence detained in breach of policy at Yarls Wood IRC.
 In her spare time she volunteers as a legal adviser for the Prisoners Advice Service and assists to run a legal advice clinic for female prisoners at HMP Send.

 Martha is a human rights lawyer and campaigner.
 She is the Director of the human rights NGO, Liberty.
 As a barrister, she specialised in public law and civil claims against public authorities.
 She has particular expertise in human rights and her practice is focussed on cases involving the police and immigration authorities, inquests, prisons, community care, children's and women’s rights, mental health and mental capacity, and open justice issues.
 Martha has acted at all levels, including the Supreme Court and the European Court of Human Rights.
 Prior to joining Liberty, Martha was a barrister at Doughty Street Chambers, and in-house counsel at Mind and the Public Law Project.